T

 Transport

-Taxis for convenience, occasional ride-sharing apps.
+Taxis or ride-sharing services for convenience, occasional colectivo rides.

 Activities